liviux/k8s-cluster-oci-rpi4/README.md

 -   A great, comprehensive guide for running Kubernetes on Raspberry Pi: [https://rpi4cluster.com/](https://rpi4cluster.com/)
 -   For each application installed, refer to its official documentation.
 -   ChatGPT was a great help; use it here: [https://chat.openai.com/chat](https://chat.openai.com/chat)

-That concludes the improved and completed README.
-Let me know if you have any other questions.